Photo by Bobby Carnevale

 Majel Connery is an unclassifiable artist who rarely says no to anything.
 Her music ranges from the guttural to the sublime, appearing in punk rock clubs at night and by day at major destinations from The Kennedy Center to The Kitchen.
 Her singing has been called “superb” by the New York Times and her composition “thoroughly Schubertian” by the Wall Street Journal.

-A vocalist and composer, Connery combines Classical influences with modern technologies, leveraging the power of electronic processing to give voice to the environment.
+A vocalist and composer, Connery combines Classical influences with modern technology, leveraging the power of electronic processing to give voice to the environment.
 The Rivers are our Brothers, Connery’s song cycle on ecological responsibility, has been performed around the U.S. and abroad in multiple arrangements, including a 2023-24 tour with Grammy-winning choir Chanticleer, and Connery’s own performance of the cycle with Bowerbird Collective at Carmel Bach Festival.
-Her most recent song cycle, Elderflora, premiered at Seattle Symphony/Octave9 and is currently touring down the West Coast to Portland, Sierra Valley, Sacramento, San Francisco, Albuquerque and Santa Fe.
-Connery has also released multiple albums with composer-collective Oracle Hysterical, and solo albums Anything Chartreuse and Orphea, a female retelling of Monteverdi’s L’Orfeo.
-With her art-rock duo, Sky Creature, Connery released a double EP and has performed at Crystal Bridges Museum, The Exploratorium, BAMPFA, Speed Art Museum, the Stanley Museum of Art, and Knoxville Museum of Art.
+Her most recent song cycle, Elderflora, premiered at Seattle Symphony/Octave9 and toured to The Exploratorium (San Fran) and UNM ArtsLAB.
+With NYC-based art-rock duo, Sky Creature (with Matt Walsh), Connery has appeared Crystal Bridges Museum, BAMPFA, Speed Art Museum (Louisville), the Stanley Museum of Art (Iowa City), and Knoxville Museum of Art.

-Connery is the host and producer of A Music of Their Own, an interview podcast on women in music (CapRadio/NPR) and the Reverberations podcast for New Amsterdam Records.
-Her radio career began in 2019 after creating music for five episodes of Radiolab’s “Gonads” series.
+Connery is the host and producer of A Music of Their Own, an interview podcast on women in music (CapRadio/NPR), and for the Reverberations podcast for New Amsterdam Records.
+Her interest in radio began in 2019 after co-creating music for five episodes of Radiolab’s “Gonads” series, subsequently released as Radiolab’s first digital album.

 the sultry music was superb when Majel Connery was airily singing